nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-2.md

 Once you've cloned the repo, type `./gradlew run` in order to build and run this project from the command line.

-#### Importing this project into Jetbrains IntelliJ IDEA
+#### Importing this project into JetBrains IntelliJ IDEA

-- This project was created using Jetbrains Idea as a Gradle and Kotlin project ([more info](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html)).
+- This project was created using JetBrains Idea as a Gradle and Kotlin project ([more info](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html)).
     - When you import this project into Idea as a Gradle project, make sure not to check "Offline work" (which if checked, won't